johannesgutn/schrodinger/README.md

 This code solves the 4-point function as a Schrodinger equation.
 You run it by running run.py. run.py uses the functions from functions.py and parameter values from configs.py.
-It requires the packages numpy, numba and scipy
+It requires the packages numpy, pandas, numba and scipy

 The values for the physical and numerical parameters are stored in config.py, and can be changed.
 The grid size N should be at least 50 for okay results.
 More is better.